DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Use Swagger UI to test the Web API service

-At this point, you can already run your Web API service and use the Swagger interface to authenticate as one of the previously defined users and test the generated endpoints (for example, query the available posts).
-See the following article for additional information: [Test the Web API with Swagger or Postman](https://docs.devexpress.com/eXpressAppFramework/404281/backend-web-api-service/test-the-web-api-with-swagger-postman).
+At this point, you can run your Web API service and use the Swagger interface to authenticate as previously defined users and test generated endpoints (for example, query available posts).
+Refer to the following article for additional information [Test the Web API with Swagger or Postman](https://docs.devexpress.com/eXpressAppFramework/404281/backend-web-api-service/test-the-web-api-with-swagger-postman).

 ![](../../images/MAUI/SwaggerQueryPosts.png)